 9 Fun Facts About Alaska

 Alaska is a haven for travelers who love the great outdoors.
-These fun facts about Alaska focus on the state’s outdoor wonders.
-These include Kenai Fjords National Park with its 40 glaciers and the Denali National Park and Preserve that’s home to North America’s highest mountain.
+It is filled with outdoor wonders ready to be explored by adventurous travelers.
+Alaska’s natural wonders include Kenai Fjords National Park with its 40 glaciers and the Denali National Park and Preserve that’s home to North America’s highest mountain.
 On top of this, Alaska’s coastal waters are teeming with marine life, ranging from seals to whales.

 Fun facts about Alaska.
 Searching for marine life in Alaska, Photo by: Rustic Pathways Student Charlotte Bell